'The call that shattered my life,' husband mourns as ex-beauty queen wife dies suddenly age 39

 "At 2 o' clock this morning, I received a call that shattered my life...
 Life is a deep mystery, there's no human being, no matter how wise they are who can say they understand life...
 Let us accept the mystery of life.
 We don't have any control of most things in life..." he said.

 There has been an outpouring of grief on social media as people spoke out about their shock and sadness at her death.
-Nigeria's President Buhari was among those who sent condolences to the family.
+Nigeria's President Buhari was among those who sent messages of condolence to the family.

 "The President shares the pain and sorrow of the family at the sudden death, and prays God's comfort for the entire family, friends and members of Trinity House," his aide said in a statement.